 Your readers connect with these characters along the way.
 They begin to love them, hate them, see themselves as those characters and care deeply about them, or not at all.
 It’s your job as a writer to create that connection.
 I’ve written before about the importance of developing compelling characters and how, sometimes, the readers will long remember the characters much more than the story itself.

 In the outlining phase, you will not work on a full character arc.
 Instead, you will paint the physical, mental, and emotional image of your most important characters.
-Among these, you have your protagonist, antagonist, and sidekicks.
+Among these, you have your protagonist, antagonist or villain, and sidekicks.
 Of course, you can have more than one in each category.

 One critical part of falling in love with a character is giving that character a name.
 For me, that’s one of the most entertaining parts of outlining.
 Oftentimes, once I set my characters’ names, I find it impossible to change them.
 It’s almost like they’ve become alive.
 I highly recommend you do this before you move to the next steps.
 It will make your story a lot more real.